-B. Appointment of a CEO in the group
+B. Appointment of a CEO for the Group

-Further to the announcement dated March 7, 2018, of Mr. Izzy Cohen, CEO of the company and Clal Insurance at the time, regarding his intention to conclude his tenure as CEO of the company and Clal Insurance in June 2018, the board of directors appointed, on March 11, 2018, a committee to search for and recommend a new CEO for the company, led by the Chairman of the Board, Danny Naveh, whose members include directors in the company and in Clal Insurance (the "Search Committee").
+Further to the announcement dated March 7, 2018, of Mr. Izzy Cohen, CEO of the Company and Clal Insurance at the time, regarding his intention to conclude his tenure as CEO of the Company and Clal Insurance in June 2018, the board of directors appointed, on March 11, 2018, a committee to search for and recommend a new CEO for the Company, led by the Chairman of the Board, Danny Naveh, whose members include directors in the Company and in Clal Insurance (the "Search Committee").
 The search committee worked to identity and screen candidates for the position of Company CEO.

-On June 17, 2018, the board of directors of the company and Clal Insurance approved the appointment of Mr. Yoram Naveh as the CEO of the company and Clal Insurance, beginning on July 1, 2018, at which point the tenure of Mr. Izzy Cohen as the company's CEO concluded, while the latter will remain for a overlapping training period until August 31, 2018.
+On June 17, 2018, the board of directors of the Company and Clal Insurance approved the appointment of Mr. Yoram Naveh as the CEO of the Company and Clal Insurance, beginning on July 1, 2018, at which point the tenure of Mr. Izzy Cohen as the CEO of the Company and Clal Insurance concluded, while the latter remained for an overlapping training period until August 31, 2018.

-On July 5 and 8, 2018, the compensation committees of the company and of Clal Insurance, respectively, approved the terms of engagement with Mr. Yoram Naveh in the employment agreement, for an unspecified period, beginning on July 1, 2018, whereby each of the parties is entitled to terminate the engagement by giving notice 6 months in advance (the "Agreement").
-On August 14, 2018, the general meeting of the company's shareholders approved the terms of the agreement.
+On July 5 and 8, 2018, the compensation committees of the Company and of Clal Insurance, respectively, approved the terms of engagement with Mr. Yoram Naveh in the employment agreement, for an unspecified period, beginning on July 1, 2018, whereby each of the parties is entitled to terminate the engagement by giving notice 6 months in advance (the "Agreement").
+On August 14, 2018, the general meeting of the Company's shareholders approved the terms of the agreement.

-It is noted that the agreement was approved in accordance with the Compensation to Corporate Officers in Financial Corporations Law (Special Approval and Non-Permissibility of Expenses for Tax Purposes due to Exceptional Compensation), 2016 (hereinafter: the "Executive Compensation Law"), in accordance with the provisions of Commissioner's directives regarding and in accordance with the compensation policy of the company and of Clal Insurance, as specified below.
+It is noted that the agreement was approved in accordance with the Compensation to Corporate Officers in Financial Corporations Law (Special Approval and Non-Permissibility of Expenses for Tax Purposes due to Exceptional Compensation), 2016 (hereinafter: the "Executive Compensation Law"), in accordance with the provisions of Commissioner's directives regarding and in accordance with the compensation policy of the Company and of Clal Insurance, as specified below.